camunda/camunda-docs/docs/apis-tools/java-client/job-worker.md

 ```

 :::note
 There are currently no built-in tags, primarily because these are likely to be high cardinality, which can become an issue with some metric registries.
-If you want per-worker tags, simply create a different `JobWorkerMetrics` instance per worker.
+If you want per-worker tags, create a different `JobWorkerMetrics` instance per worker.
 :::

 This implementation creates two metrics:

-- `zeebe.client.worker.job.activated`: a counter tracking the count of jobs activated
+- `zeebe.client.worker.job.activated`: A counter tracking the count of jobs activated.
-- `zeebe.client.worker.job.handled`: a counter tracking the count of jobs handled
+- `zeebe.client.worker.job.handled`: A counter tracking the count of jobs handled.

 ### Workarounds for additional metrics

 The decision to track a small set of metrics directly in the client is a conscious one.
 The idea is we should only be tracking what is not possible for users to track themselves.
 If you believe a specific metric should be tracked by us, do open a feature request for it.
-In the meantime, here is a list of workarounds to help you track additional job worker related metrics that you can already use:
+In the meantime, here is a list of workarounds to help you track additional job worker-related metrics that you can already use:

 #### Job polling count